tytydraco/yessleep/out/Theres_a_Staircase_Under_Evergreen_Mall_and_Its_Not_Supposed_to_Be_There.md

 Then the top of a head appeared—dangling unnaturally, eyes gleaming from the shadows.

-My best friend’s voice broke the silence.
+My best friend's laughter broke the silence, broken and distorted.

-“Ready for our next adventure?”

 The first flight of stairs stretched into the dark, waiting for me to follow.